nuitrcs/AI_Week_Topic_Modeling/exercises/exercise2.md

 Once you're comfortable with the basic setup and have found the best set of topics you can for your dataset, push further by exploring advanced features in BERTopic.
 For example:

 - **Dynamic Topic Modeling**: Visualize how topic prevalence changes over time ([docs](https://maartengr.github.io/BERTopic/getting_started/topicsovertime/topicsovertime.html)).
-This may be an interesting option of your dataset has a column for time.
+This may be an interesting option if your dataset has a column for time.
 - **Hierarchical Topic Modeling**: Create a visualization that lets you see the hierarchical nature of your topics.
 You can use this to decide if some topics should be merged together ([docs](https://maartengr.github.io/BERTopic/getting_started/hierarchicaltopics/hierarchicaltopics.html)).

 ## Deliverables

-At the end of the day, we would like you to share your work with others.
+At the end of the day, we would like you to share your work with the class.
 Below are examples of the materials that you could prepare to demonstrate your approach and what interesting findings you made during the exercise.
 (You do not have to produce all of these materials.)

 - A brief write-up or notebook summarizing your topic modeling process.
 - Visualizations: topic distributions, top words per topic, or topic evolution plots.
 - Notes on interesting or unexpected insights from your dataset.

+(We may not have time for everyone to present individually on their own results, so we'll ask for volunteer first :)